-The Landscape of Higher Education in Prison report provides a descriptive overview of the field of higher education in prison during the 2018-2019 academic year.
-The data reported here is collected from the Annual Survey of Higher Education in Prison Programs and is made public through the National Directory of Higher Education in Prison Programs (coming in December 2020).
+The Landscape of Higher Education in Prison reports provide a descriptive overview of the field of higher education in prison during the 2018-2019, 2019-2020, and 2020-2021 academic years.
+The data reported here is collected from the Annual Survey of Higher Education in Prison Programs and is made public through the National Directory of Higher Education in Prison Programs.

 Equity and Excellence in Practice: A Guide for Higher Education in Prison provides a clear and specific summary of some of the most essential components of high-quality in-prison higher education programs.
 The report outlines the attributes of programs that uphold a commitment to equity, excellence and access.
 While each prison setting is unique, the recommendations in the report are intended to be applied to the field of higher education generally.